donaldarango/Raytracer/README.md

 ## Description
-Simple Raytracing project created for Graphics Programming class written in C++
+Raytracing project created for Graphics Programming class written in C++

 ## Running Locally
 Created by Gavin Baltar and Donald Arango